mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 1. Vote power of new validator is computed based on in-state stake balances.
    - A similar function used for [bandwidth model can be found here](https://github.com/ParadigmFoundation/ParadigmCore/blob/dev/src/core/util/utils.ts#L115).

-*†† The name `RegistryUpdate` __does not__ reflect the current implementation of the events in the [`ValidatorRegistry`](https://github.com/ParadigmFoundation/ParadigmContracts/blob/master/contracts/ValidatorRegistry.sol) contract, but is used here to a) demonstrate that separate `ValidatorAdded` and `ValidatorRemoved` events are redundant, and b) to avoid confusion with the OrderStream `ValidatorUpdate` transaction type.
-No names discussed in this specification are final.*

 ## Formal Specification

 This section (more) formally defines the changes to the `witness` transaction type, and the processes associated with the implementation of dynamic validator set changes on the OrderStream network.
 For the purposes of this specification, the inner workings of the `ValidatorRegistry` contract – and the rest of the Paradigm contract system – is treated as a higher-level abstraction.